dverma/justdoit-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Do make sure that the justdoit-server is running before starting this app. https://github.com/dverma/justdoit-server

+Backend server has 3 in memory users:
+* dverma
+* dhawal
+* user
+All of them with the same password dummy